danielhuppmann/lecture_spring_2019/README.md

 # Example repository with continuous integration

-Implemented for the lecture at TU Wien in spring 2019.
+This repository is used for teaching at TU Wien in spring 2019.